Resources for New Residents

 Get a Pennsylvania Driver’s License

 To transfer your out-of-state driver’s license, you must visit a Pennsylvania driver’s license center .
 At the driver’s license center, you will be asked to complete a vision screening test and to provide proof of identity and proof of residency.
 Finally, once your application has been completed, you will be asked to surrender your out-of-state driver’s license.

-For more information about transferring an out-of-state driver’s license, photo ID card, or commercial driver’s licence (CDL), see the Pennsylvania Department of Transportation’s guidance for new residents .
+For more information about transferring an out-of-state driver’s license, photo ID card, or commercial driver’s license (CDL), see the Pennsylvania Department of Transportation’s guidance for new residents .

 REAL ID is a federal law that affects how states issue driver’s licenses and ID cards if they are going to be acceptable for federal purposes.